knownasilya/google-maps-markup/README.md

 - `map` - **REQUIRED**; Google Map instance, defaults to `undefined`.
 Bring your own map!
 - `editable` - Allow shapes to be edited.
 Defaults to `true`.
+- `panForOffscreen` - On hover pan to shape if not in view (reset to last bounds after).
+Defaults to `true`.
+- `autoResetToPan` - After drawing a shape the tool changes to "Pan" instead of staying on the current tool.
+Defaults to `false`.

 ## Installation